quiverjs/doc-old/core/08-component.md

 Quiver component names are not separated by explicit namespace.
 Therefore it is common practice to have explicit naming convention to ensure there is no general naming conflict among software projects.
 The first word of a component name is typically reserved for namespace.
 For example, all "standard" quiver components developed by Quiver.js will have the word "quiver" prefixed in their component name.

-Component names may currently contain any normal characters, including 0-9, a-z, A-Z, "-", "_", and white space " ".
+Component names may currently contain any identifier-friendly characters, including 0-9, a-z, A-Z, "-", "_", and white space " ".
 The symbol characters are reserved for possible future DSL extensions.

 Although quiver components have global namespace, the name reference are resolved on component initialization time through the passed-in `config` argument.
 Therefore it remain possible to have variable-shadowing-like effect of overriding a name reference to new component through manipulation by middlewares.
 A subcomponent system is also currently in development to allow subcomponents to be visible to some specific components.